Illustration: Optimus Prime vs. Wing Zero

 Time-to-finality (under PoS): 1 week.

 Currently ZKPs are quite computationally intense.
-Currently, for a block of 1000 tx we can have 20 minute proof generation time on ordinary server hardware.
+At present, for a block of 1000 tx we can have 20 minute proof generation time on ordinary server hardware.

-Ongoing GPU prover implementations (by Matter Labs and Coda) promise at least ~10x speed-up.
+Ongoing GPU prover implementations (by Matter Labs and Coda) promise to increase tx speeds by at least ~10x.
 In the not so distant future, specialized hardware will be likely to boast a much higher computational power.
 Eventually, we expect to see block confirmation under 1 min.

 Time-to-finality (now): 20 min.